gjwgit/opencv/README.md

 Determine an Image's Blurriness
 ==============================

-The returned measure is probably useful as a measure of sharpness.
-The larger the number the sharper the image.
+The variance of the Laplacian approach to calcualting a measure of blurriness convolves the input image with the Laplacian operator and computes the variance.
+The default threshold for blurriness is 100 so that any image with a measure less than 100 is regarded as blurry.

-The default threshold for blurriness is 100.
-Any image with a variance of the Laplacian less than 100 is regarded as blurry.
+The larger the measure the sharper the image.

 Assess the blurriness of a folder of images:
 ```console